EnKrypt/arvind.io/src/pages/posts/self-hosted-home-server-vs-cloud/index.md

 ## Bandwidth

 On two separate occasions, My ISP flagged my home account because I had used up more than 500 GB of data in only a few hours.
-In the first incident, I had a DDoS attack on an open port on my <span class="choice-a">home server</span> (there was never a security risk, I just never accounted for an attacker bleeding my bandwidth dry).
+In the first incident, because I'd kept port 53 open on my <span class="choice-a">home server</span>, it fell victim to a [DNS Amplification](https://www.cloudflare.com/learning/ddos/dns-amplification-ddos-attack/) attack.
 In the second incident, I noticed that several web crawlers (Google's included) were going over my entire self-hosted wikipedia page by page.

 Running ntopng is how I made that discovery: